understandable-machine-intelligence-lab/Quantus/README.md

 x_batch, y_batch = x_batch.cpu().numpy(), y_batch.cpu().numpy()
 ```

-### Explanations
+### Step 2.
+Load explanations

 We still need some explanations to evaluate.
 For this, there are two possibilities in Quantus.
-You can provide:
+You can provide either:
-1. Pre-computed attributions (`np.ndarray`)
+1. a set of re-computed attributions (`np.ndarray`)
-2. An explanation function (`callable`), e.g., the built-in method `quantus.explain` or your own customised function
+2. any arbitrary explanation function (`callable`), e.g., the built-in method `quantus.explain` or your own customised function

-We show the different options in below.
+We show the different options below.

 #### 1) Using pre-computed explanations